 Participant Barbara Ross says, “Thank you so very much for extending this course to me.
 I found it so informative and helpful.
 I have learned so much more about the Holy Scriptures.”

-Mary Pat Rossi, of St. Catherine of Siena Parish, says, “Thank you for the grant to take the New Testament class online through Dayton University.
+Mary Pat Rossi, of Saint Catherine of Siena Parish, says, “Thank you for the grant to take the New Testament class online through Dayton University.
 The five weeks of that class were a time of blessing and growth.”

 The Catholic Foundation is pleased to support projects like this that promote life-long faith formation opportunities.
 Learn more about Catholic Foundation grant opportunities with the button below.